ReWittmann/blockSQP2/README.md

-Both a Fortran and a C++ compiler are required, change from defaults by adding -DCMAKE_FC_COMPILER=..., -DCMAKE_CXX_COMPILER= when invoking CMake
+Both a Fortran and a C++-20 compatible compiler are required, change from defaults by adding -DCMAKE_Fortran_COMPILER=..., -DCMAKE_CXX_COMPILER= to command line options when invoking CMake

 A build system backend (GNU make, Ninja) is required, generate the build files via cmake -B build ${OPTIONS}